renodor/homey/README.md

 * password: `password`

 ## App usage
-Once authenticated you should see a list of project.
+Once authenticated you should see a list of projects.
 You can access a project by clicking on it.
 First and second projects should have comments and status changes.
 You can then add comments and change status of any project.